Player's Handbook II: Contents

 In addition to these new classes, many rules are included for existing character classes.
 These include expanded rules and options for many classes, new feats, more spells, and different roleplaying options for characters.
 Other sections contain information about the adventuring group, teamwork benefits, and affiliations.
 Finally, the last chapter contains information about modifying an existing character.

 Publication history

 May 2006 saw the release of the Player's Handbook II, designed to follow up the standard Player's Handbook.
 This book was designed by David Noonan.
 Cover art is by Dan Scott, with interior art by Steve Belledin, Steve Ellis, Emily Fiegenschuh, Carl Frank, Ralph Horsley, David Hudnut, Michael Komarck, Howard Lyon, Mike May, Jim Nelson, Lucio Parillo, Eric Polak, Steve Prescott, Mike Schley, Ron Spencer, Franz Vohwinkel, and Eva Widermann.
-Its cover pays homage to the 1st edition Player's Handbook.
+Its cover pays homage to the AD&D 1st edition Player's Handbook.

 Reception

 The reviewer from Pyramid felt that the publication of this book suggests that players "can use quite a bit" of information for playing D&D.